dougmoscrop/serverless-plugin-split-stacks/README.md

     perGroupFunction: false
     stackConcurrency: 5 # Controls if enabled and how much stacks are deployed in parallel.
 Disabled if absent.
     resourceConcurrency: 10 # Controls how much resources are deployed in parallel.
 Disabled if absent.
+    dependsOn: # Object mapping between the nested stacks
+      stack1: stack2
 ```

+**Note:** The stackConcurrency and dependsOn options must be used exclusively.
+An error will be thrown if both of these values are set.

 ## Limitations